18 Things You Should Never Do To Your Lawn

-Many people really have two lawns—a lawn that gets full sun for most of the day, and a shaded lawn that may get only two to four hours of direct sun—and their water and fertilizer needs are different.
-The grass in shady areas needs less water because less evaporates, and it needs less fertilizer because with less sun it doesn’t grow as much.
+Many people really have two lawns — the one that gets full sun for most of the day, and a shaded lawn that may get only two to four hours of direct sun.
+Their water and fertilizer needs differ.
+The shady-area grass needs less water because less evaporates, and less fertilizer because with less sun it doesn’t grow as much.
 When you go into shade, shift the controls on the spreader so you’re spreading about half the amount.

 Don’t Forget to Check Soil Moisture